lok25esh/lok25esh/README.md

 ### Hi there 👋
-I lokesh  done software development iin wipro and intereset in playing cricket 🏏
+I lokesh  done software development in wipro and intereset in playing cricket 🏏
+### Hobbies
+Playing cricket
+reading Books
+I'm cuurently learning java and web development
+You can reach me through Instagram Lokeshkallepalli pronoun:🚹 fun fact: I have good sense of humour🤗
 <!--
 **lok25esh/lok25esh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.